by Brendan Ferreri-Hanberry

 Husar and other doctors report themselves flooded with calls from potential patients.
 However, in a stark demonstration of the difficulty of joining the program, more physicians than patients have been registered.
 Approximately 50 patients have been recognized as eligible for medical marijuana, while only around 150 physicians are participating, out of over 30,000 in the state.

 Husar agrees that marijuana can be helpful for multiple sclerosis sufferers in particular, citing his 25 years of experience with such patients, some of whom obtained the drug illegally.
 He is, however, concerned that since there is still no legal source of medical marijuana, even the patients who are already registered with the program may be subject to legal penalties if they are caught with their medicine.
 Under New Jersey's current laws, this is a serious risk.
 Possession of even the smallest amount is punishable by up to six months in prison and a $1,000 fine, while those caught growing even a single plant could be subject to a felony conviction, a fine of up to $25,000, and a prison sentence of up to five years.

-This post originally appeared on The Marijuana Policy Project Blog and was republished with special permission.
+Article from The Marijuana Policy Project and republished with special permission